What is Supprelin LA?

 Supprelin LA may also be used for purposes not listed in this medication guide.

-Supprelin LA can cause a miscarriage or birth defects.
+Supprelin LA can harm an unborn baby or cause a miscarriage.
 Do not use if you are pregnant.

 Supprelin LA can cause side effects such as crying spells, anger, aggression, and feeling restless or irritable.
 Call your doctor if you have any new or worsening mental problems.